amigus/migusdotorg/content/adam/auto-dnsmasq.md

 Ansible can also use data is collects from the server as task input.

-So, the configuration YAML can declare a server that leases the entire subnet starting from `.10` using `.1` as the gateway, like this:
+So, I can declare a server that leases the entire subnet starting from `.10` using `.1` as the gateway, like this:

 ```yaml
 ---